SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ## Further Information
 - It is recommended that you also consult section [Dynamic Programming Techniques (F1 docu for standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abendynamic_prog_technique_gdl.htm) in the ABAP Keyword Documentation since it provides important aspects that should be considered when dealing with dynamic programming in general (e. g. security aspects or runtime error prevention).
 - There are even further dynamic programming techniques in the unrestricted language scope like the generation or execution of programs at runtime.
 They are not part of this cheat sheet.
-Find more details on the related syntax (e. g. `GENERATE SUBROUTINE POOL`, `READ REPORT` and `INSERT REPORT` in the ABAP Keyword Documentation for Standard ABAP: [Dynamic Program Development](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_language_dynamic.htm)
+Find more details on the related syntax (e. g. `GENERATE SUBROUTINE POOL`, `READ REPORT` and `INSERT REPORT` in the ABAP Keyword Documentation for Standard ABAP: [Dynamic Program Development (F1 docu for standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_language_dynamic.htm)

 ## Executable Example
 [zcl_demo_abap_dynamic_prog](./src/zcl_demo_abap_dynamic_prog.clas.abap)